-According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 2.23% per year.
-Prices in 2015 are 55.5% higher than prices in 1995.
+According to the Bureau of Labor Statistics consumer price index, prices in 2015 are 55.52% higher than prices in 1995.
+The dollar experienced an average inflation rate of 2.23% per year during this period.

 |Cumulative price change||55.52%|

 |CPI in 1995||152.400|

 |CPI in 2015||237.017|